 I’ve personally benefited from having a counselor, and I wish I’d sought out help sooner.

 Whether you are struggling or not, I have found meditation to significantly benefit my wellness.

 Undergoing a full cognitive assessment and receiving a formal diagnosis of ADHD at age 40 has also made a significant difference in my personal and professional life.

 Embrace the uncomfortable

-The answer is comfort.
+The answer seems to be comfort.

 Comfort breeds technical fossilization.

 We find a system that works for us, and we stick with it.

 But, technology advances, and those that stay in their comfort zone never realize the gains from these advances.

 Here’s a list of things that might make you uncomfortable at first: